 The Medicine Rocks site is populated with chained and isolated arches, and caves and spires reaching 80 feet high and 200 feet across.
-Tribes came here searching for medicinal plants to use in their vision quests, as well as lookout points for hunting bison and resting spots while traveling from the Yellowstone River Valley to the Black Hills.
-Later, in 1883, future President Theodore Roosevelt visited the land and wrote, “As fantastically beautiful a place as I have ever seen.”
+Native Americans came here in search of medicinal plants, lookout points for hunting bison, and resting spots while traveling from the Yellowstone River Valley to the Black Hills.
+When future President Theodore Roosevelt visited the area in 1883, he described it as, “as fantastically beautiful a place as I have ever seen.”

 The 320 acres of Medicine Rocks still offers physical reminders of the past.
-You can find thousands of tribal petroglyphs that predate European settlement, signatures of cowpunchers, a sheepherder’s famous profile of a woman with a flower beside a bird, and recent inscriptions of elk, cattle brands, and military mentions.
+You can find thousands of petroglyphs that predate the arrival of European settlers, along with the signatures of cowpunchers, a sheepherder’s famous profile of a woman with a flower beside a bird, and recent inscriptions of elk, cattle brands, and military mentions.